• Justin Mattingly Mattingly, Justin

 Mike Milczarek has 30 years of experience in developing, implementing, and managing vadose zone, hydrogeologic, and geochemical studies.
 His groundwater recharge experience ranges from managing or participating in more 55 managed aquifer recharge, and stormwater capture and recharge feasibility studies.
 Milczarek earned bachelor’s degrees in chemistry and environmental science from Northern Arizona University and a master’s degree in soil and water science from the University of Arizona.

-David Pyne, PE, with ASR Systems, has more than 50 years of experience with well recharge throughout the United States and in many other countries.
+David Pyne (ASR Systems, USA) has over 50 years of experience with well recharge throughout the United States and in many other countries.
 He coined the term “aquifer storage recovery” and has pioneered the development of that technology.
-Pyne has taught many ASR workshops since 1994.
-He holds a B.S. degree in civil engineering from Duke University and an M.S. degree in environmental sciences, specializing in water resources engineering, from the University of Florida.
+He has a BS degree in Civil Engineering from Duke University and an MS degree in Environmental Sciences from the University of Florida, specializing in Water Resources Engineering.
+He has a Professional Engineer license in several states.
+He has taught many ASR workshops since 1994.

 • Pritchard, Robert